Description |

 -

-Abstract: Many believe that solving global climate change has become mired
+Abstract: Many believe that solving global climate change has become mired in

-when significant policy change may occur.
+significant policy change may occur.
 Assuming it does, the study asks, "what then?"

 Returning to the interviews and the "impasse" literature, the dissertation considers the

 effect of U.S. domestic action on the negotiations.
-The study reaches six key findings:
+The study reaches six key findings: (1)

-(1) the United States today can significantly shape the global response to climate change;
+the United States today can significantly shape the global response to climate change; (2)

-the United States has broad scope to decide what kind of action makes sense for it, but
+United States has broad scope to decide what kind of action makes sense for it, but the

-the impact will need to be viewed by others as significant, in line with the science and
+impact will need to be viewed by others as significant, in line with the science and

 perceptions of the U.S. "fair share;" (4) a shift in American attitudes toward climate